ForgeRock/Socure-Auth-Nodes/README.md

 4. Create a new journey or open an existing journey.
 5. Search for Socure Node in the journey editor window.
 Two Socure nodes will appear under the marketplace network.
 6. Drag the nodes to the journey and complete the configuration.

-If you are using the ForgeRock Identity Cloud, follow the instructions below to install the Socure ID+ Nodes.

-1. Search for Socure Nodes in the Journey Builder.
-Two Socure nodes will appear under the marketplace network.
-2. Drag and drop the the Socure Nodes and configure them.